kekePower/mod_muse-ai/README.md

 **An Apache module for AI-powered content generation**

+> ⚠️ **WORK IN PROGRESS** - This project is actively being developed and should be considered experimental.
+There will be bugs, there are certainly better ways to implement many features, and the codebase is evolving rapidly.
+Contributions, feedback, and improvements are not just welcome - they're essential!

 > 🌊 **Vibe Coded with [Windsurf](https://windsurf.com/)** - This entire project was developed using Windsurf's revolutionary AI Flow paradigm, showcasing the power of human-AI collaboration in creating production-ready software.

 ## What is mod_muse-ai?